ArlCIbe/CCMod3/Node/fetchvsaxios.md

 worker context - functionality not seen by the user, goes on in the background

 Axios - an isomorphic,
   [promise-based HTTP Client for node.js and the browser.
 On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.]
   [a Javascript library used to make HTTP requests from node.js or XMLHttpRequests from the browser and it supports the Promise API that is native to JS ES6.
 It can be used intercept HTTP requests and responses and enables client-side protection against XSRF.
 It also has the ability to cancel requests.]
+  - uses data property (contains the object)
+  - built-in XSRF protection.

 isomorphic - can run in the browser and nodejs with the same codebase.